-Teaching staff cannot offer unconditional confidentiality.
-Staff are not legally bound to inform parents/carers or the Head of School of any disclosure unless the Head of School has specifically requested them to do so.
+Staff cannot offer unconditional confidentiality.
+Staff are not legally bound to inform parents/carers or the Headteacher of any disclosure unless the Headteacher has specifically requested them to do so.

-In a case where staff learn from an under 16-year-old that they are having, or contemplating having, sexual intercourse:
+In a case where a member of staff learns from an under 16-year-old that they are having or contemplating having sexual intercourse:

-- ✓ the young person will be persuaded, wherever possible, to talk to parent/carer and if necessary to seek medical advice; - ✓ child protection issues will be considered, and referred if necessary to the Designated Safeguarding Lead under the Academy's procedures; - ✓ the young person will be properly counselled about contraception and safe sex, including precise information about where young people can access contraception and advice services; - ✓ if necessary, the young person will be referred to relevant external agencies for additional support.
+- ✓ The young person will be persuaded, wherever possible, to talk to parent/carer and if necessary to seek medical advice. - ✓ Child protection issues will be considered, and referred if necessary to a Designated Safeguarding Lead under the Academy's procedures. - ✓ The young person will be properly counselled about contraception and safe sex, including precise information about where young people can access contraception and advice services. - ✓ If necessary, the young person will be referred to Brook for additional support.

-In any case where child protection procedures are followed, staff will ensure that the young person understands that if confidentiality has to be broken, they will be informed first.
+In any case where child protection procedures are followed, the member of staff will ensure that the young person understands that if confidentiality has to be broken, they will be informed first.